Takeo Imai: Retirement and death

 In August 1945, (Showa 20), after the Japanese government accepted the Potsdam Declaration of the Allied Forces, under the direction of the commander of the China Expeditionary Army, Yasuji Okamura, Hunan was designated by the Chinese side for preliminary negotiations at the end of the war on August 21.
 He went to the land of Shikou, in the province, and negotiated a stoppage of the China Expeditionary Army with the commanders of the Chinese army, He Yingqin.
 Immediately after the reception ceremony of the China Expeditionary Army held in Nanjing on September 9, Imai, who was clearly stated by He Yingqin that "Imai is not a war criminal," remained in Nanjing for about a year and a half, and became the head of the general liaison team in Japan.
 Major General Imai is one of the representatives of the Army, “Chiang Kei-Shek”, and is known for Wang Jingwei and direct peace work with the Chongqing National Government.
 He was engaged in the reinstatement of military generals and the support activities of those who were designated as war criminals by the Chinese side, and cleaned up after the Sino-Japanese War.

-Taeko Imai remained in Nanjing for a period of time after the end of the war.
+Takeo Imai remained in Nanjing for a period of time after the end of the war.
 His position at the time was as Vice-Chief of the China Expeditionary Army; working in external affairs and postwar processing as a representative of Japan.
 He was demobilised in January 1947, when he returned to Japan and remained there until his death in June 1982 (84 years old).
 According to researchers, Imai's memoir played an important record of the secret, unofficial negotiations between China and Japan as no official records of those negotiations were kept.